Die Another Day (2002) – Pierce Brosnan and Halle Berry

 Before the end of the first half hour, we meet the second of the main women in this movie, Natalya Fyodorovna Simonova, who is played by Polish actress Izabella Scorupco – she’s not a bad actress and is quite pretty too – definitely above average for a Bond girl but not on a par with the best of them for my taste.
 She’s a non corrupt programmer at a Russian top secret base that Ourumov & Onatopp shoot up.
 To their surprise, she manages to survive, then gets caught, escapes, gets caught again, and befriends James Bond who she’s being held prisoner with around half way through the movie.
 When we first meet her, we also met her colleague, a Russian programmer & hacker called Boris Grishenko (played alright by Scottish actor Alan Cumming, the main baddie in Spy Kids) and he is working with Ourumov & Onatopp.

 The script & screenplay get pretty intense & captivating as Bond & Simonova are questioned by Defense Minister Dimitri Mishkin (played pretty well by Tchéky Karyo, who also plays corrupt Inspector Jean-Pierre Richard, the main antagonist in Kiss Of The Dragon, a Jet Li classic).
 Simonova then points the finger at General Ourumov who then walks in, acts suspicious, tried & fails to argue, then kills the minister and tries to kill Bond & Simonova but they manage to escape.
 Simonova soon gets caught again, but Bond makes his way out in a tank.
+The scene where bond bursts through the wall in a tank, hot on the tail of Ourumov & Simonova, is quite epic.
+In fairness, any actor could have pulled off Bond’s role in that scene – all credit to the writers and cinematography there for making one of the most outstanding & memorable scenes in the history of the James Bond movie saga.
+The following scenes of Bond in his tank brushing past buildings and knocking chunks out are quite wild too.

 Black Adam (2022) – Dwayne Johnson and Pierce Brosnan